CyberArk: CA25-32 – Potential disclosure of sensitive information in Central Credential Provider (CCP).

 ** Relates only to versions that are within their development life cycle.
 Refer to our End of Life policy for details.

-Upgrade to a patch version from the table below by downloading the patch from the respective link and following the instructions in our online documentation.
+Upgrade to a patch version from the following table by downloading the patch from the respective link and following the instructions in our online documentation.

-If a patch isn’t available for your installed version, or if you want to move to the latest available version, upgrade your component according to the upgrade version compatibility docs.
+If a patch isn’t available for your installed version, or if you want to move to the latest available version, upgrade your component according to the upgrade version compatibility documentation.

 There is no temporary mitigation available for this security bulletin.